garyzhubc/STAT406-2017/Lecture10/README.md

     ## [1] 25.93452

-Estimated MSPE of the "optimal" LASSO fit:
+Finally, the estimated MSPE of the "optimal" LASSO fit is:

 ``` r
 # LASSO?